resilmesh2/CASM/README.md

 You can increase count of days to obtain older vulnerabilities, but it can take very long time to store them.

+Classification of impacts is experimental and will be tested in the future.

 # Tests
 Tests are available in `test` folder.
 Test data contain an example output that can be obtained from scanning by EasyEASM.